Andonome/stories/rules.md

 - Bonfire: 4 Damage
 - Smelting fire: 5 Damage

+### Durable

+Most magically created or enhanced fires return to their normal state quickly afterwards.
+A *Big Fire* might explode across a table, then vanish.

+However, a *durable fire* will burn easily-flammable material, and continue burning.
+It can burn clothing, destroys all hair, and starts on any nearby wood.

+Weapons with long, wooden handles (such as glaives or spears) become unstable, and break any time they deal >7 Damage.

+## Enchantment

-### Create Mind
+### Big

-When casters 'create mind', the amount of sentience depends on the total mana spent.

-- Colourful: give a particular personality, or 'Code' to the imbued mind.
-- Wide: Many things (of the same type) become sentient.

-2. Does one simple thing.
+1. Does one simple thing.
 (Wits -4)
     * "Kill jester"
     * "Defend against this dragon"
     * Does not understand categories (like 'bandits', or 'goblins').
-3. Does two-part missions (but no 'if-then' statements, or anything equivalent, has Wits -2)
+2. Does two-part missions (but no 'if-then' statements, or anything equivalent, has Wits -2)
     * "Find John and whisper this message to him."
     * "Approach the king, then explode."
     * "Enter the village, then report back."
     * Can distinguish people at a glance.
-4. Does one complex task.
-(Intelligence -2, Wits -2, Charisma -2 and 4 points to spend among Mental Attributes)
+3. Does any complex tasks asked of it.
+(Intelligence -2, Wits -2, Charisma -2 and 5 points to spend among Mental Attributes)
-    * Understands if-then statements.
-    * Thinks about its own future.
-    * Can make real judgements about people's mood or actions.
+    * Has the same Code as the caster (if none is specified).
+    * Will attempt to suicide if it gets bored.
     * Tends to become obsessed with its first mission ("Ah, the good old days, when I was protecting against goblins.
 I should go find more goblins...")
-    * Will attempt to suicide if it gets bored.
-5. Does any complex tasks asked of it.
-(Intelligence -2, Wits -2, Charisma -2 and 5 points to spend among Mental Attributes)
-    * Has the same Code as the caster (if none is specified).
     * Can make subtle distinctions.
     * "Kill any elves who look like they're spying for King Alreth"
     * Debates the definitions of tasks with the caster ("When you say 'men', do you mean all humans?
 Or all males?
 Or human males?
 And do you mean specifically adults?").